 How to solve it: There are many tools, the use of which can vary from case to case.
 Two good starting points are that you can automatically equalize the histogram (Histogram Equalization in FIVE) or manually adjust the brightness (filter Curves or Contrast /Brightness).
 In order to improve the appearance of the details you can use on of the various available sharpening filters (Sharpen group).

 An area of the image is saturated when all the pixels have values of zero or 255.
 If the image is saturated (or, in general, all the pixels have the same value), there is nothing to do, since all useful information is gone.

-The noise is a random variation of the pixels in an image and it appears like a grain that is usually very evident in pictures taken with low light.
+The noise is a random variation of the pixels in an image.
+It appears like a grain that is usually very evident in pictures taken with low light.
 The noise becomes very visible usually when we brighten a dark video.